 Investing in undeveloped (raw) land is a great strategy after the local market has been in a sustained uptrend.
-Land values can appreciate many multiple times faster than improved property, but land is the quickest to decline when a market tops, and the last to appreciate after the market bottoms.
+Land values can appreciate many multiple times faster than improved property, but the land is the quickest to decline when a market tops, and the last to appreciate after the market bottoms.

-Short Sales work best at the end of the decline phase, when banks are eager to unload their problems and large discounts can still be obtained.
+Short Sales work best at the end of the decline phase when banks are eager to unload their problems and large discounts can still be obtained.
 Waiting for the bottom better insures you’re not buying more problems for yourself and are positioned to ride the uptrend.

 Click here for the full story.
 Check out this video.